neuro-inc/neuro-cli/neuro-cli/docs/storage.md

 ### tree

-List contents of directories in a...
+List storage in a tree-like format

 #### Usage